-Scroll down to check for yourself that there are 10 (ten) letters that are now part of one long document, ready for you to edit each of them individually in any way you want before printing them all out Add a short sentence of your own at the beginning of each letter (before the first paragraph, after the salutation "Dear Mr. and Mrs....), which further individualizes each letter, such as: "It was good to see you at the Parent-Teacher evening last week." and so on...
-When you have finished adding updates such as this, Save the merge document with the name Field Trip Notice Merged Letters The document Filed Trip Notice Merged Letters is several pages long-at least 10 if each letter fits on one page, but 20 if each letter flows over onto a second page.
+Scroll down to check for yourself that there are 10 (ten) letters that are now part of one long document, ready for you to edit each of them individually in any way you want before printing them all out Add a short sentence or paragraph of your own at the beginning of each letter (before the first paragraph, after the salutation "Dear Mr. and Mrs....), which further individualizes each letter, such as: "It was good to see you at the Parent-Teacher evening last week. <<Student First Name>> has made such impressive progress all year long."
+Or something like that...
+When you have finished adding updates such as this, Save the merge document in the Work Files for Office 2013 > Data Files > Word Documents folder with the name Field Trip Notice Merged Letters The document Field Trip Notice Merged Letters is several pages long-at least 10 if each letter fits on one page, but 20 if each letter flows over onto a second page.
 Saving the merged letters is a good idea.
 It means that you have a copy of the final version of the updated letters for your records-a customary practice with regard to professional correspondence.
-From the File menu select Print and click on OK, then watch while the printer runs off the customized letters, one for each of the students in the class Close the Field Trip Notice Merged Letters document when you are done printing A summary of the Microsoft Word 2007 Mail Merge features • You are not obliged to use the fields in the order they appear in the Insert Merge Field menu.

-- You can put more than one field in a line or in a paragraph, and you can mix punctuation or other words or characters in amongst the fields.
+From the File menu select Print and click on OK, then watch while the printer runs off the customized letters, one for each of the students in the class Close the Field Trip Notice Merged Letters document when you are done A summary of the Microsoft Word 2013 Mail Merge features - You are not obliged to use the fields in the order they appear in the Insert Merge Field menu. - You can put more than one field in a line or in a paragraph, and you can mix punctuation or other words or characters in amongst the fields.
 For example, you put City, State, and Zip on the same line, and you inserted a comma between the City and State fields. - You can repeat the use of a field in a document.
 You put this feature into effect when you repeated the Home Contact field, once at the beginning of the receiver's address, and again in the salutation.
-You also repeated the First Name field several times. - You can put together an entire document containing only the data stored in the database.
+You also repeated the First Name field several times. • You can put together an entire document containing only the data stored in the database.
 You don't have to include any other text.
 It all depends on what you want to do.